muratk5n/thirdwave/en/index.md

 Now they blame Putin of course for doing something they themselves would have done *ten times over* had the situation been reversed, if not preemptively.
 Forget Soviets around Cuba in 1962, how did US handle the French in Mexico in 1861?
-That's right - not with open arms.
+That's right - not well, not with open arms.

 ---